 Ryan Rotella, The Man Refusing to Stomp On Jesus's Name

-Ryan Rotella, a Latter-day Saint or Mormon, of all the Christians in his class at Florida Atlantic University--the one who is not accepted as Christian by many sects of Christianity--alone refused to stomp on the name of his Savior Jesus Christ!
+A major tenet of most if not all sects of Christianity is to stand on a firm foundation in Jesus Christ.
+Ryan Rotella, a Latter-day Saint, of all the Christians in his class at Florida Atlantic University--the one who is not accepted as Christian by many sects of Christianity--alone refused to stomp on the name of his Savior Jesus Christ!

 Rotella recalled during a televised interview responding to Deandre Poole's request, "Anytime you stomp on something it shows that you believe that something has no value.
 So if you were to stomp on the word Jesus, it says that the word has no value."

 To him, the name of Jesus, even written on a piece of paper has value, saying a lot about the character of Ryan Rotella and the type of faith he has in Jesus Christ.